Trilldog13/java-scala-interview-example/README.md

 > **Note:** This repository is a process guide.
 It contains no technical answers or solutions to our tasks; it is designed to give you a flavor of what to expect during your journey with us.

 ## 🎯 Our Mission
-Our In-Store Fulfilment (ISF) department designs and develops distributed cloud-based systems and web technologies to automate online customer orders at scale[cite: 5]. [cite_start]We operate in over 1,000 stores across 4 continents, handling more than 300,000 weekly orders[cite: 11, 12].
+Our In-Store Fulfilment (ISF) department designs and develops distributed cloud-based systems and web technologies to automate online customer orders at scale.
+We operate in over 1,000 stores across 4 continents, handling more than 300,000 weekly orders

 ## 🛠 The Interview Stages